algomo/knowledge-base/docs/docs/widgets/Web Analytics/Overview.md

 sidebar_position: 1
 ---

-Widget analytics capabilites let you track how your visitors interact with the chat widget
+Widget analytics capabilites let you track how your visitors interact with the chat widget.

 ## Events